NishikiChisato/DigitalGarden/English Grammar in Use/Tense comparison.md

 - Tom has lost his key.
 He can't get into the house. -> Tome lost his key yesterday.
 He couldn't get into the house.
 - Is Carla here or has she left? -> When did Carla leave?

-We use the present perfect for a period of time that continues unitl now.
+We use the present perfect for a period of time that continues until now.
 For example: today/this week/since 2010:
 - I've done a lot of work today.
 - It hasn't rained this week.
 - Have you seen Anna this morning?
 (It's still morning now)